szolkos/Russian-river-Hg/README.md

 - [Robert M. Holmes](https://arcticgreatrivers.org)

 ## Data
-### The following data used in this manuscript can be downloaded from the Arctic Data Center:
+### The following data associated with this manuscript can be downloaded from the Arctic Data Center:
+#### Data used in generation of results
 - *concentrations.csv*: Concentrations of total suspended solids (TSS; mg/L) and mercury in TSS (i.e., particulate mercury, PHg; µg/g).
 Used in subsequent analyses.
 - *Q_Onega.csv*: Onega River daily discharge data (m^3/s).
 Used in subsequent analyses.
 - *Q_NorthDvina.csv*: Northern Dvina River daily discharge data (m^3/s).
 Used in subsequent analyses.